 This herb is a powerful narcotic with oneirogenic effects.
 This means its effects involve making you feel sleepy and then causing you to have wild and vivid lucid dreams.

 This herb is often used in place of alcohol to help users fall asleep and relax at the end of the day.
 It’s also used by people who like the experience of lucid dreaming.
 In the past, this effect and the visions it produced had many considered the herb sacred.
-It was used as a way to communicate with the spirit world and deceased relatives.
+It was used to communicate with the spirit world and deceased relatives.

 6. Valerian Root

 Valerian is the first on our list of non-psychoactive alternatives to alcohol.
 However, it offers the same (or better) effects as alcohol for helping users fall asleep.
-This is a great herb for people who find they’re unable to avoid drinking alcohol because of the severe insomnia that presents when they stop drinking.
+This is a great herb for people who cannot avoid drinking alcohol because of severe insomnia that presents when they stop drinking.

-Valerian root is a staple of traditional medicine and has been used as a calming agent for millennia.
-The scientific consensus is that valerian root activates the neurotransmitter GABA in the brain.
+Valerian root is a staple of traditional medicine and has been a calming agent for millennia.
+The scientific consensus is that the valerian root activates the neurotransmitter GABA in the brain.
 This is one of the same mechanisms used by alcohol to facilitate sleep and relaxation.